arngolo/IoF50/README.md

 ## Get Spectral Index
 For spectral index calculator, make sure you understand the satellite image specs (Bands).
 Only NASA Landsat and ESA Sentinel2 images allowed).

+## Image Classification

+- **Stack Bands:** list of bands to be stacked for unsupervised classification.

+- **k:** as you wish for the number of clusters

+- **num_of_subdim (M):**  The  number of subdimensions (from the input nD image) for quantization.
+Needs to be mltiple of num of bands.
+The higher the subdimension the slower the algorithm.

+- **Ks:**  represents the maximum digital number.
+By default it is 256 that corresponds to 8 bits.

+- **sample_size:** The number of pixels you select for quantization.